1. Introduction

 5.3 LCM Architecture and Implementation

-# Simplified pseudocode for LCM training
+# Simplified pseudocode for LCM training (conceptual)

-def train_lcm(teacher_model, student_model, dataloader, optimizer):
+def train_lcm(teacher_model, student_lcm, dataloader, optimizer):

 for batch in dataloader:

-# Sample a random timestep
+# Sample random timestep t and noise level

 t = sample_timestep()